durzal1/Stroke-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/67489054/219912858-49ba4c5f-ba1e-4833-90da-88137ab21c65.png)

-Your percent likelihood of stroke will be outputed to the screen.
+Your percent likelihood of stroke according to our model will be outputed to the screen.

 ![image](https://user-images.githubusercontent.com/67489054/219913279-e3939a7b-4bed-4d7d-8773-f81dcb080458.png)

 # Results

 After we trained the ML Model, we used a 3d scatterplot to graph it and attempt to find two variables that together may signify a higher chance of strokes in patients.
+The StrokeGraphs.py file creates these graphs.

 Note: The Left will have a picture of our Models predictions while the right will have a picture of the true data.

 Here are the results:

 1) Age vs BMI